Does your child shy away from the challenge of Saxon Math? Here’s why we need to help them face them head on, now more than ever. We’ll explore:

 You and I both know that they have the potential to do a lot of things.
 Yet at a young age, they are often convinced otherwise.

-That’s why I started the 30-5 and the All-Right Clubs.
+The reactions above are exactly whey I started the 30-5 and the All-Right Clubs.

 They’re my little way of increasing your child’s confidence AND ability in Saxon math.
 They reward for multiple levels: consistency, effort, natural ability, and perseverance all get a payoff here.

-Challenges matter to kids!
-Every time a child does something new, they are acquiring skills that matter.
+Why does meeting and taking on challenges matter?
+Because every time a child does something new, they are acquiring skills that matter.
 They make new decisions:

 Which route to take?